Table of Contents

 - Presence of discharges from the eyes and nose

 - Gastrointestinal abnormalities (e.g. diarrhea, vomiting)

-When activated circulating effector cells such as mast cells come into contact with the same allergen, they could go haywire by releasing a lot of mediators that can cause inflammation and tissue damage.
+When activated circulating effector cells, such as mast cells, come into contact with the same allergen.
+This can cause them to go haywire by releasing a lot of mediators that can cause inflammation and tissue damage.
 These include preformed mediators (vasoactive amines, enzymes, and proteoglycans), lipid-derived mediators (leukotrienes, prostaglandin D2 and platelet-activating factor) and other cytokines.

 During the late-phase of an immediate hypersensitivity response, the reactions that led to the activation of effector cells and the production of potent mediators are sustained.
 This is made possible as additional cells of the immune system are recruited despite the already eliminated allergen.
 Eosinophils are usually the ones present in these cases.